Layer 1 -- The Panel (six specialists)

 Layer 3 -- PRIME synthesis

-PRIME applies a fixed protocol to the five SENIOR outputs: consensus degree, divergence mapping, evidence-quality flags, and systemic bias risk -- producing a week-to-week comparable synthesis rather than a free-form summary.
+PRIME applies a fixed protocol to the five SENIOR outputs every week: consensus degree, divergence mapping, evidence-quality flags, and systemic bias risk assessment.
+The output is a week-to-week comparable synthesis -- not a free-form editorial summary that changes character based on who wrote it or what the market did.

 Why three layers instead of one